 Still there have been a few of his enemies that have seen the error of their ways and even sought redemption.
 Compiled in this list are at least 10 of the Doctors major enemies who ultimately switched sides.

 One of the most evil members of the Ice Warrior race: enemies of the Doctor who date back to the 1960’s.
 Skaldak seemed beyond redemption as he ruthlessly slaughtered and dissected several innocent soldiers.
-He even tried to destroy the planet earth by kicking off a third world war.
-Seemingly on a whim.
+He even tried to destroy the planet earth by kicking off a third world war, seemingly on a whim.

 9/ The Master

 Yes the Doctors archenemy actually makes the list.
-In his latest appearance as of the writing of this article, the Master not only helped the Doctor stop Rassilon’s plan to destroy every universe, but he also actually gave his life to save to save his former foe.
+In his latest appearance as of the writing of this article, the Master not only helped the Doctor stop Rassilon’s plan to destroy every universe, but he also actually gave his life to save his former foe.
 Blasting Rassilon back in the “hell” of the Time War: the Master prevented Rassilon from destroying the Doctor completely and seemed to recant, or at least for the first time regretted all of the evil he had committed and even just who had become.
 The Master declared that without Rassilon’s lifetime of manipulation, he could have been something so much more “You did this to me!
 All of my life!”.
 Personally I would rank this moment as John Simm’s best ever performance in the role.
-It truly was the perfect ending to the character.
+It truly was the perfect ending to his version of the character.

-As much as I love the Master I would actually be happy if he never appeared again as this was such a fabulous ending for him.
-Due to his popularity we all know that the Master is destined to reappear again at some point and chances are his reformation at the end of this story wont stick.
+As much as I love the Master, I would actually be happy if he never appeared again as this was such a fabulous ending for him.
+Due to his popularity we all know that the Master is destined to reappear again at some point, and chances are his reformation at the end of this story wont stick.
 Still for now I’m including him on this list as the last time we saw him he was performing an act of heroism and self sacrifice.

 Another cool thing about the Masters sacrifice in “The End of Time” is that this was how Roger Delgado’s Master was to have originally died in Jon Pertwee’s final story by sacrificing himself to save the Doctor.
 Sadly however Delgado’s tragic and untimely death prevented this.

 I have no idea if Russell T Davies, the writer of “The End of Time” wrote this in as a deliberate homage to the intended end to Delgado’s Master.
 Davies is a huge fan of the Pertwee era in particular, so its possible that this was an intentional nod.
 Either way it was great to see the Master ironically give his life for his Time Lord nemesis.
-It would have been the perfect end for Delgado’s Master and it was the perfect end for Simms too.
+It would have been the perfect end for Delgado’s Master, and it was the perfect end for Simms too.

 Noah is a rather unfortunate individual in the classic serial “The Ark in Space” who is transformed into a Wirren, a gigantic cockroach like alien.
 As a Wirren, Noah attempts to slaughter the last of humanity who are kept in suspended animation.
-The Fourth Doctor is able to get through to him however at the end of the story and Noah sacrifices himself to save mankind in one of the classic era’s most moving moments.
+The Fourth Doctor is able to get through to him however at the end of the story, and Noah sacrifices himself to save mankind in one of the classic era’s most moving moments.

 7/ Dalek Caan

 The true hero of “Journey’s End” Dalek Caan manipulates the Doctor and Donna’s time stream in order to ensure that both of them are able to stop the Daleks reality bomb and save every universe.
-Prior to this story Caan had been one of the Tenth Doctors worst enemies.
+Prior to this story, Caan had been one of the Tenth Doctors worst enemies.
 As a member of the Cult of Skaro, he not only killed many innocent people, but he was also technically at least partly responsible for the Doctor losing Rose too.
 However he managed to change his evil ways when he stared into the time vortex and saw all of the evils the Daleks had committed throughout history, which shocked even him.
 I always loved Caan’s final line to Davros where he explains why he has betrayed his kind “I saw the Daleks, what we had done throughout time and space I saw the truth of us, creator and I decreed no more”.

 A Cyberman, one of the Doctor’s greatest enemies.
 To be fair Kroton himself was never specifically an enemy of the Doctor, but the Cybermen as a whole were so he still qualifies for me.
 Kroton was a Cybermen who developed human emotions and helped the planet Mondarin repel a Cyberman invasion.
 He would later battle Sontarans before joining the Eighth Doctor and Izzy as a companion.
 He would then go on many adventures with them before saving every single universe from being destroyed by the Master, after which he took over as the guardian of all of creation.
 The character only appears in spin off material, though the Eleventh Doctor would later go on to have a Cyberman companion too.